OpenNebula/docs/source/configuration_guide/web_interfaces_configuration/sunstone_configuration.rst

   The OpenNebula **binary packages** will configure Guacamole  server and client automatically, therefore you don’t need to take any extra steps.

-Fireedge server acts like a **VMRC proxy** between Sunstone and ESX nodes through web socket.
+FireEdge server acts like a **VMRC proxy** between Sunstone and ESX nodes through web socket.
 You can read :ref:`more information <vmrc_sunstone>` about it configuration.

 .. _fireedge_sunstone_configuration: